 Water supply in Southern California is a limited and vital resource.
-We, here at SDSLI, are working with residents, business owners, and city agencies to reimagine our communities as abundant, thriving, ecologically rich spaces while also reducing our carbon and water footprints.
+We, here at SDSLI, are working with residents, business owners, and city agencies to reimagine our communities as abundant, thriving, ecologically rich spaces built on resilient foundations requiring low carbon and water footprints.

 Our water harvesting certification course is designed to train a new generation of leaders on the intricacies of rainwater, greywater, and stormwater harvesting.
 With decades of experience as licensed contractors, we can share with students of this certification opportunities to:

 The pace of this course should allow you to take minimal time off your regular job but also allow you opportunities to work with local contractors on existing projects for pay.

 To install rainwater and greywater systems requires understanding the basics of plumbing.
 Learn this and some tricks of the trade.